openSUSE/news-o-o/_posts/2024/2024-11-20-upgrade-to-freedom-the-switch-from-windows.md

 - Windows end of support

 ---

+**The [Upgrade to Freedom](https://news.opensuse.org/category/upgrade-to-freedom) campaign has joined the [End of 10](https://endof10.org) initiative to promote Free and Open Source Software as a sustainable alternative to Windows 10.
+Learn more at [endof10.org](https://endof10.org).**

 The end of [Windows 10 support](https://support.microsoft.com/en-us/windows/making-the-transition-to-a-new-era-of-computing-235e9399-a563-40f8-be4f-fbe109be74c8) in October 2025 presents a great opportunity for the Linux community to collectively help users transition their still-functional hardware to operating systems that can extend the life of their laptops, desktops or other devices.